kevspau/gofind/README.md

 # This project is currently getting a rework.
 In order to optimize my code, I've decided to rework the project.
+Check out the current progress [here](https://github.com/csharpdf/gofind/tree/rewrite).